Last revised:

 How does heat affect sperm production?

-Spermatogenesis (sperm production) happens best when the testicles are slightly lower than body temperature, around 95–96ºF.
-You may notice that your sack hangs lower on a hot day — this is your body’s way of helping heat dissipate so your testicles can cool down.
-In contrast, if it’s cold, you will find they are closer to your body to try and preserve heat.
+Spermatogenesis (sperm production) happens best when the testicles are a few degrees lower than body temperature, around 95–96ºF.
+You may notice that your sack hangs lower on a hot day.
+This is your body’s way of helping heat dissipate so your testicles can cool down.
+Conversely, when it’s cold, the testicles retract toward the body to preserve heat.
 It’s all about maintaining that ideal temperature to help you produce quality sperm.

-The types of activities thought to cause heat exposure when carried out on a regular (i.e., daily) basis include:
+Some activities that can cause detrimental heat exposure when done on a regular (i.e., daily) basis include:

 Testicle-cooling devices — how do they work?

-Snowballs are a brand of cooling underwear that hold “SnowWedges” (ice packs) to bring down the temperature of your scrotum.
+There are actual “testicle coolers,” products that claim they lower testicular temperature and improve fertility.
+Snowballs are a brand of cooling underwear that hold ice packs to bring down the temperature of your scrotum.
 Similarly, the Underdog consists of a wedge-shaped ice pack to cool your testicles while you’re sitting for long periods.
-The “CoolMen” gadget is a pricey wearable testicle cooler that connects to your smartphone.
+The CoolMen gadget is a pricey wearable testicle cooler that connects to your smartphone.

 Many of the products include special underwear or are designed to sit on and cool your genital area — a fancy way of getting an ice pack closer to your balls.
 But, a strategically placed bag of frozen peas in a dishcloth probably has the same effect.